 This works because once a client has signed up with you, they are looking at things a little differently.
 During the period between your intro session and your first coaching session, they’ve had time to reflect and may have thought of other things that they’d like to work through that weren’t brought up during the intro session.
-For example, during the intro session you may ask “If you could waive a realistic magic wand, where do you see yourself in six months?”
-But, during your intake you want to ask, “Where do you want to be in five or ten years?”
+For example, during the intro session, you may ask “If you could wave a realistic magic wand, where do you see yourself in six months?”
+But, during your intake, you want to ask, “Where do you want to be in five or ten years?”

 All of this helps you assess and reassess your clients’ needs so you can clarify exactly what’s going on, what their wins are, and what challenges they are facing at the moment.
 The more you are in tune with that, the more you’ll be able to help them and the more they’ll be willing to stick with you.

-Do check points from time to time to make sure that some of the things covered during the intro session and intake session are being directly addressed.
-If they haven’t been addressed yet, this is more stuff for you to work on.
+Do checkpoints from time to time to make sure that some of the things covered during the intro session and intake session are being directly addressed.
+If they haven't been addressed yet, this is more stuff for you to work on.